JoeyStanley/jekyll-for-designers/_posts/2022-08-03-idaho-montana-wyoming-and-utah-english-survey-results.md

 tags: [Research, Utah, West]
 ---

 Between April and July, I distributed a survey to people in Idaho, Montana, Wyoming, and Utah, asking them to record themselves reading a bunch of words and answering some open-ended questions about language.
-The results from this study will be published in more academic venues, but for now I wanted to explain in non-academic terms what the (basic) presults are from that study.
+The results from this study will be published in more academic venues, but for now I wanted to explain in non-academic terms what the (basic) results are from that study.

 ## Overview of the study